Carter Career Center

 Howard P. Carter Career Center was a high school in the Fifth Ward area of Houston, Texas.
 The school, serving grades 6 through 12, was a part of the Houston Independent School District.
 The school served as a vocational school and pregnant girls' school.
 Carter Career Center had many students who are single parents.
 It had a day-care center that is supported by corporations, the state, the federal government, and foundations.
 After the closure of Carter, the building housed the DeVry Advantage Academy.

+Name

+Howard Payne Carter was a teacher and former soldier from Tennessee.
+He was the first African-American secretary of the Young Men’s Christian Association.

 History

+Carter Career Center was established in 1929.